UA-1240-C/DataBase/Documentation.md

 + **void MarkEmailsAsReceived(const std::string_view user_name)** - marks **all** emails as received for user with user_name.
   + Exceptions thrown:
     + MailException("User doesn't exist") - If user doesn't exist on host.

 + **std::vector<Mail> RetrieveEmails(const std::string_view user_name, bool should_retrieve_all = false) const** - if should_retrieve_all = false return mails that haven't been received, otherwise return all emails for user with user_name.
 The order of mails in vector is the following: newer ones first.
   + Exceptions thrown:
     + MailException("User doesn't exist") - If user doesn't exist on host.

-+ **bool InsertEmailContent(const std::string_view content)** - inserts given content in database.
-  + Exceptions thrown:
-    + MailException(appropriate pqxx error message) - if transaction failed;
-    + MailException("Connection with database lost or was manually already closed") - if connection with database was lost.

 + **bool InsertEmail(const std::string_view sender, const std::string_view receiver,
                             const std::string_view subject, const std::string_view body)** - inserts email with single receiver passed.
 Also implicitly insert mail content into database.